From our early files

 Thirty Years Ago

-The Crest Theatre was playing "Children of the Corn."
+The Crest Theatre was playing "Space Camp."

 Twenty Years Ago